We're Getting Married!

 He gave me a hug & lead me through a doorway & told me some numbers to punch into a lockbox.
 Definitely was shaking/sweating at this point if I wasn’t before.

-I open the last door in the hallway & I see a staircase lined with tea candles.
+I opened the last door in the hallway & there was a staircase lined with tea candles.

 Andy told me which door to walk into & I rounded a corner, down a hallway, into the most beautiful room full of candles, flowers & champagne.